rdkcentral/Dobby/README.md

 $ DobbyTool help start
 start             start [options...] <id> <specfile/bundlepath> [command]

 Starts a container using the given spec file or bundle path.
-Can optionally specify the command to run inside the contianer.
+Can optionally specify the command to run inside the container.
 Any arguments after command are treated as arguments to the command.
 ```

 ## DobbyPluginLauncher